jerryxh/wp-ecommerce-compare-products/readme.txt

 MAJOR UPGRADE
 * Feature - All Product Categories auto created as Compare Categories when plugin is activated.
 Feature is activated on upgrade.
 * Feature - All Product Variations auto added to Master Category as Compare Features when the plugin is first activated.
-* Feature – When Product Categories or Sub categories are created they are auto created as Compare categories.
+* Feature √ê When Product Categories or Sub categories are created they are auto created as Compare categories.
 The plugin only listens to Create new so edits to Product categories are ignored.
 * Feature: When parent product variations are created they are auto created as Compare Features.
 Child product variations and edits are ignored.
 * Feature - Complete rework of admin user interface - Combined Features and Categories tabs into a single tab - Added Products Tab.
 Greatly enhanced user experience and ease of use.
 * Feature - Moved Create New Categories and Features to a single on page assessable from an 'add new' button on Features tab.